TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 - Ghosttap: When you hit a place where there's no step.
 - 4th,8th,12th: Note types and colors, 4th: red arrow (hit after each beat), 8th: blue arrow (hit after each half beat), 12th: green arrow (hit after each 1/3 beat)..it goes on.
 - Playfield/Notefield/Receptors/PlayerBoards: The targets that notes are going to reach.
 In dance, the 4 notes that are always at the top.
 In pump, the 5 notes that are always at the top.
-- Lifts: Note that you have to stop holding the moment they reach the playfield.
+- Lifts: Note that you have to stop holding the moment they reach the play field.

 ## Q: Will Project OutFox go open source?